riverloopsec/killerbee/README.md

 Sewio OpenSniffer
 ----------------

-This hardware supports both 900 MHz as well as the 2.4 GHz channels.
+This hardware supports 784 MHz, 868 MHz, 915 MHz as well as the 2.4 GHz channels.

 The early hardware supports sniffing.
 The gen3 hardware, firmware version 0.9.0+, supports injection and jamming.